authelia/authelia/docs/configuration/authentication/file.md

 ## Password Hash Function

-The only supported hash functions are salted Argon2id (default, version 19 only), and salted SHA512 for backwards compatibility; determined by the prefix `$argon2id$` and `$6$` respectively, as described in this [wiki](https://en.wikipedia.org/wiki/Crypt_(C)) page.
+The supported hash functions are salted Argon2id (default, version 19 only), and salted SHA512 for backwards compatibility.
+This is determined by the prefix `$argon2id$` and `$6$` respectively, as described in this [wiki page](https://en.wikipedia.org/wiki/Crypt_(C\)).

-Although SHA512 is supported, we do not provide a method currently to generate these hashes.
-This is because it is not the best hash function; while it is a decent algorithm given the number of rounds is big enough, the difficulty to crack the hash is not determined by the performance of the machine.
+Although SHA512 is supported default hashes are generated with Argon2i.
+This is because it is not the best hash function, while it is a decent algorithm given the number of rounds is big enough the difficulty to crack the hash is not determined by the performance of the machine.
 The best current algorithm, [Argon2](https://en.wikipedia.org/wiki/Argon2) does though.
 It won the [Password Hashing Competition](https://en.wikipedia.org/wiki/Password_Hashing_Competition) in 2015 and is currently